 How did the French city transform post-war decline into a growing cultural awakening?
 By giving the public open access to free contemporary art

-After a carousel ride aboard a giant octopus with moving tentacles, we emerge to find an oversized mechanical elephant wandering down the street, steam blowing from its trunk.
+fter a carousel ride aboard a giant octopus with moving tentacles, we emerge to find an oversized mechanical elephant wandering down the street, steam blowing from its trunk.
 In the moat of a 14th-century castle lies an electricity pylon, crackling sinisterly.
+A

 Nantes hasnt always been associated with such fun and frolics.
 The 20th century left many scars geographical, physical and emotional.
 Firstly, the citys canals and waterways were filled in between the wars, robbing it of its title as a Venice of the west.
 Less than two decades later, in 1943, it suffered badly at the hands of allied bombs.
 In the 1980s, its historic shipbuilding yards closed for good.